The best 6 places in India to celebrate the most beautiful time of the year, Christmas!

 Manali is the perfect getaway for those who dream of celebrating a white Christmas midst snowflakes and chilling weather.
+Manali is the best place to christmas celebration in india.
 The exotic pine trees, resembling a Christmas tree, are beautifully adorned with lights and confetti, which is a sight to behold during the night.
 You can indulge in winter sports – skiing, snowboarding, etc.; hang out at the chic cafes, or just sit by the fireplace sipping wine in your cozy log huts, admiring the frigid weather outside.

 Image Source: urwallpapers